isabella232/app-shell/README.md

 ## Usage

+🚩 **You should be able to drop this component into your apps, replacing the old AppShell.**

+There are no API or breaking changes.

-For now, refer to [the old documentation for `@bufferapp/ui/AppShell`](https://bufferapp.github.io/ui/#/ui/ui/appshell) as this is an exact copy of the old `AppShell` there.
+For now, refer to [the old documentation for `@bufferapp/ui/AppShell`](https://bufferapp.github.io/ui/#/ui/ui/appshell) until we migrate docs here.